 This Policy relates to how the following types of investments are made through our Platform (together, in this Policy the “Automated Investments”):

-- Those investments that are made through an investment in the EIS100 Fund, or other funds that Seedrs may offer (“Fund Investments”).
-This does not include investments made into cohort fund campaigns, which are those campaigns in which a third party selects the companies that the investor will invest in.
+Those investments that are made through an investment in the EIS100 Fund, or other automated cohort campaigns that Seedrs may offer (“Cohort Investments”).
+This does not include investments made into cohort campaigns or other fund campaigns, which are those campaigns in which a third party selects the companies that the investor will invest in.

 3. Scaling Back Investments.